-Like everything in tech, the social media landscape is always changing.
+Like everything in tech, the social media landscape is always changing, and so does social media marketing.
 In fact, it’s such a huge and profitable industry, and so often at the center of major debates, things arguably move even faster in social than elsewhere in tech.

 All this can seem overwhelming to business owners looking to market effectively.
 Luckily, there’s a lot you can do to improve your social media strategy.
 Perhaps the most important thing, though, is to keep up to date with industry changes.
+You can do this by hiring a TikTok marketing agency.
 Check out this list of the seven biggest social media trends in 2020 – and how to prepare for them.

 1. More Stories